drakkan/sftpgo/docs/custom-actions.md

 - `SFTPGO_ACTION_OPEN_FLAGS`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `SFTPGO_ACTION_FILE_SIZE` is greater than zero and `SFTPGO_ACTION_OPEN_FLAGS&512 == 0` the target file will not be truncated
 - `SFTPGO_ACTION_ROLE`, string.
 Role of the user who executed the action
 - `SFTPGO_ACTION_TIMESTAMP`, int64.
 Event timestamp as nanoseconds since epoch
+- `SFTPGO_ACTION_METADATA`, string.
+Object metadata serialized as JSON.
+Omitted if there is no metadata

 Global environment variables are cleared, for security reasons, when the script is called.
 You can set additional environment variables in the "command" configuration section.
 The program must finish within 30 seconds.